zopefoundation/z3c.table/src/z3c/table/README.txt

     </tbody>
   </table>

-As you can see, the table is not nice ordered and it uses all items.
-If we like to use tha batch, we need to set the startBatchingAt size to a lower value then it is set by default.
+As you can see, the table is not ordered and it uses all items.
+If we like to use the batch, we need to set the startBatchingAt size to a lower value than it is set by default.
 The default value which a batch is used is set to ``50```:

   >>> batchingTable.startBatchingAt